annayujeong/SaveYourGroceries/README.md

 **IMPORTANT!** Open .sln in VS and update MSTest.TestAdapter and MSTest.TestFramwork to the latest version for SaveYourGroceriesLib
 ##### How to setup Jenkins?
 - Follow https://www.jenkins.io/doc/book/installing/war-file/ to setup
+- Do this on your own account since we planned to run the job locally
-- Contact Anna for admin password
+- If we want to do this remote, contact Anna for admin password
 ##### How to setup MSBuild?
 - Follow https://plugins.jenkins.io/msbuild/
 ##### How to run Jenkins?
-- in CLI: java -jar C:\Users\yujeo\Documents\Selenium\exe\jenkins.war
+- in CLI: ``java -jar C:\Users\yujeo\Documents\Selenium\exe\jenkins.war``
 - Go to localhost:8080 (by default)
 ##### How to configure* the project?
 - Go to Dashboard - SaveYourGroceries - Configure - Scroll down to Build Steps